Best Two-Way Radios: No Cell Tower Needed

 Cons

-• Range drops to one mile when used in urban settings
+• Range drops as low as a mile in urban areas

 These radios also offer hands-free use and feature a jack for headphones.
 Working with 22 channels, these radios can access important weather alerts.
 They even have an auto squelch function that shuts down weak transmissions or noisy signals.
 This two-way radio is a great pick in terms of function and price tag.
 However, the LCD screen is small, and the lack of backlighting can result in issues telling the channels apart.
 Use it during the daytime for best results.